U.S. News Rankings

 |Fall 2012 acceptance rate||60.7%|

 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at Baylor University is 14:1, and the school has 47.8 percent of its classes with fewer than 20 students.
-The most popular majors at Baylor University include: Biology/Biological Sciences, General; Psychology, General; Registered Nursing/Registered Nurse; Accounting; and Marketing/Marketing Management, General.
-The average freshman retention rate, an indicator of student satisfaction, is 84.2 percent.
+The student-faculty ratio at Baylor University is 15:1, and the school has 47.6 percent of its classes with fewer than 20 students.
+The most popular majors at Baylor University include: Biology/Biological Sciences, General; Registered Nursing/Registered Nurse; Psychology, General; Accounting; and Finance, General.
+The average freshman retention rate, an indicator of student satisfaction, is 84.5 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|

 Baylor University offers a number of student services including nonremedial tutoring, health service, and health insurance.
 Baylor University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Alcohol is not permitted for students of legal age at Baylor University.